shoron-dutta/CBLiP/TRP/README.md

-## TBIF
+## CBLiP for TRP
-Pytorch implementation of Transformer-based Information Fusion for Knowledge Graph Completion.
+Pytorch implementation of Connection-Biased Link Prediction in KGs [transductive setting].
 To run experiments on the datasets:
 - Go to run.sh
 - Uncomment the line corresponding to the dataset you want to run